What Are the Pros and Cons of Credit Cards?

 Since your bank balance remains constant when using revolving credit, it could be alluring to charge everything you buy to the card, hiding your outstanding balance from you.

-This can cause you to overspend and accrue debt that you are unable to repay, starting a vicious cycle of debt and excessive interest rates on your subsequent payments.
+This can cause you to overspend and accrue debt you cannot repay, starting a vicious cycle of debt and excessive interest rates on your subsequent payments.

 4. High Interest Rate

-High interest rates are a common feature of credit cards.
-The Federal Reserve estimates that the typical credit card interest rate is over 20%.
+Credit cards often have high interest rates.
+The Federal Reserve estimates that the typical rate is over 20%.

 5. Credit Card Fraud